Cliff Bartlett & Keith Bartlett

 Keith Bartlett's Story

 Keith Bartlett, aged 64 years old, worked in the family business C. E. Bartlett Pty.
-Ltd. from the age of 17 starting in 1973 and is continuously involved in a day to day biases.
+Ltd. from the age of 17 starting in 1973 and is continuously involved in a day to day bases.
 C.E.
 Bartlett’s being a family business, Keith was naturally involved from an early age, making guy ropes and cutting sail track sliders for caravan annexes after school and on weekends.

 His official employment with the company started in 1973 after Keith had left school the previous year to work with a local sun blind and fly screen manufacturer in Ballarat that the owner was wanting to retire from.
 Within 12 months, Keith had taken over this small sunblind company and were making and supplying complete sun blinds in the new sunblind section within the business.